-- 4.1.2.2 Bridge-machinery control centre (MCC) - 4.1.2.3 Bridge-Engine rooms,
+4.1.2.2 Bridge-machinery control centre (MCC)

+4.1.2.3 Bridge-Engine rooms,

-Required is two-way call-up and intercommunication systems between the bridge and all the control positions in the machinery rooms from which the main propulsion plant can be controlled.
+Required call-up and is а two-way intercommunication systems between the bridge and all the control positions in the machinery rooms from which the main propulsion plant can be controlled.
 The call-up devices in the engine room shall be so designed that they are discernible from any position in the engine room, even when operating at full power.